FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

 ### Gotchas when launching EC2

-- Change permissions on your key-pair using the command `CHMOD 400 <NAME>.pem`
+- Change permissions on your downloaded key-pair using the command `CHMOD 400 <NAME>.pem`
 - Login to the instance using the user `ec2-user`, i.e. `ssh ec2-user@<IP> -i <NAME>.pem`

 ### Load balancers